What we are reading this week (beginning Friday, July 8, 2022):

 In 13.16, we read, “John baptized with water, but you will be baptized with the Holy Spirit.”
 This is the sixth time we find Jesus saying this (in all four gospels, Acts 1, and here).
 There is no other command or message from the mouth of Jesus that we see reiterated that often in all of the Bible.

 Those who opposed the apostles in Acts (see 4.6) are the same ones who opposed Jesus at his trial.
 It is sad to think of all of those involved here who spent their entire lives searching the Scriptures, specifically to understand the Messiah.
 But when he appeared, they completely missed him (13.27).
 Yet those who walked with him (31) “got it.”
 May we, as we read the Bible every day, not miss the revelation deep in our hearts and spirits of just who Jesus is.
-At this point in our narrative, the leaders in the church had finally figured out that the gospel was indeed universal, available freely to all.
+At this point in our narrative, the leaders in the church had finally figured out that the gospel was indeed universal, available freely to all—it was not just for the Jews.
 And that truth, they finally acknowledged, had been blaring out of the Old Testament Scriptures all along (13.47).
 The church had to deal with the thought of forcing believing Gentiles into the Jewish customs and practices.
 Wisely, they decided there was no value in making it more difficult for others to enter the kingdom of God (15.19).
 I also feel some sort of comfort in the words “… it seemed good to the Holy Spirit and to us…” Not being absolutely certain I hear specific words from the heavens doesn’t nullify my ability to hear God, if that were the experience of these giants of the faith (28).
 You may wonder why Paul was irritated by the girl who was shouting, “These men are servants of the Most High God, who are telling you the way to be saved” (16.17).
 This may seem to have been some great free advertising.
 However, there are a few things to consider.
 First, the tone.
 She may have said this in a sarcastic, demeaning, or ridiculing voice.
-Even if not, we see that demons several times announced Jesus as Messiah, but were rebuked and barred by him from doing it again.
-The reason is very simple.
-We do not want or need the testimony of demons for any reason.
-Those evil spirits may be saying the right thing now, but you can count on the fact that they will change their tune later.
-Any credibility we give them will carry over, to our disadvantage.
+Even if not, we see that demons several times announced Jesus as Messiah, but were rebuked and barred by him from doing so again.

 Notes on Psalms

-If you grew up in the church and attended a contemporary church during the 80’s, it’s pretty hard to read too many psalms before you find yourself singing along with many parts of the text.
+If you grew up in the church and attended a contemporary church during the 80’s, it’s pretty hard to read too many psalms in this part of the book before you find yourself singing along with many parts of the text.
 For many of us growing up in the church, Psalm 100 is one of the first chapters we memorized.
 If you haven’t done it before (or long since forgotten it), it’s a good time to memorize it (again).

 In Psalm 101, we find a great verse to meditate on and cherish in our internet age: “I will conduct the affairs of my house with a blameless heart.
 I will not look with approval on anything that is vile” (2b-3).
+There is plenty of vileness out there to not look at.
 Psalm 103 is one of the best to memorize in its entirety.
+The people were only aware of the deeds of the Lord; but Moses knew his ways (verse 7).
+This chapter captures so much of God’s nature and his ministry toward us: redemption, healing, blessing, Father love, compassion, forgiveness.

 The awesomeness of God is laid out in 104.2-3: “The Lord wraps himself in light as with a garment; he stretches out the heavens like a tent and lays the beams of his upper chambers on their waters.
 He makes the clouds his chariot and rides on the wings of the wind.”